Is Making Your Own Yogurt *Really* Worth It?

 Yogurt starter cultures

 There are several brands of yogurt starter available on Amazon.ca, each with a unique blend of bacteria that produce different flavours and textures.
 (You can even buy vegan yogurt starter to use with plant-based milk.)
-I started out with Yógourmet Probiotic Yogurt Starter, which has three strains of probiotics.
+I started out with Yógourmet Yogurt Starter.

 Plain yogurt

 Whether homemade or from the store, yogurt itself makes a great yogurt starter.
 If you’re using store-bought yogurt, check the label to make sure it contains live, active cultures—and doesn’t have any additives like sweeteners, flavours or thickeners.
 Every time you make yogurt, save 2-3 tbsp to start the next batch.
 Use it within a week, or it may not contain enough live cultures to work.
 (If that happens, simply buy more cultures or more yogurt, and start over.)
 Note that store-bought yogurt will typically give you 3-4 batches, while yogurt made from starter cultures can be re-cultured for much longer.
-I’ve been re-culturing my yogurt for months, with great results.
+I’ve re-cultured my yogurt for months, with great results.

 Incubator